 - Puzzles (a set of four)

 All of these items were $1.00 each at the Dollar Tree.
 I also spent $0.43 on a spool of green ribbon and had her leave notes with the gifts.

 Tinker Bell Notes

 You can get the printable to make your own Tinker Bell notes by clicking the gray download button below.

 The Options are Endless

-The Dollar Tree is definitely the place to get your Tinker Bell gifts.
-Every aisle has some sort of Disney-themed goody in it.
+Your local dollar store is definitely the place to get your Tinker Bell gifts.
+Almost every aisle has some sort of Disney-themed goody in it.
 Take a stroll and you’ll find well over six gifts.
 So many, that you’ll have to start narrowing down your options.

-Believe me, I’ve done this twice now and always debate over which gifts to get, because there are so many options.
+Believe me, I’ve done this twice now and always debate over which gifts to get, because there are so many to choose from.